Driving further improvements across the insurance industry.

 Hostplus believes that the flexibility of the insurance design offered to members through a combination of default insurance cover and options for voluntary additional cover ensures that members’ insurance needs are adequately addressed.

-Hostplus offers members a range of insurance benefits including Death (including Terminal Illness insurance), TPD and Income Protection/Salary Continuance Insurance.
+Hostplus offers members a range of insurance benefits including Death (including Terminal Illness), Total and Permanent Disablement (TPD) and Income Protection Insurance.

 Hostplus offers default (Automatic) Death (including Terminal Illness) and TPD insurance cover that provides an appropriate safety net of insurance cover to all eligible members of the Fund.
-In addition, Hostplus offers members the ability to apply for additional insurance cover or Salary Continuance/Income Protection cover where members believe the default arrangements are not sufficient for their requirements.
+In addition, Hostplus offers members the ability to apply for additional death and TPD insurance cover or Income Protection cover where members believe the default arrangements are not sufficient for their requirements.

-The determination of the level of default cover has been established based on a broad insurance needs evaluation by member age and an assessment to ensure it is appropriate and does not unduly erode a member’s account balance.
-Hostplus has resolved to limit the cost of the default to below 1% of salary over the lifetime of the membership is an appropriate level of premium deductions, in considering the demographics and claims experience of the Fund.
+The determination of the level of default death and TPD cover has been established based on a broad insurance needs evaluation by member age and an assessment to ensure it is appropriate and does not unduly erode a member’s account balance.
+Hostplus has resolved that to limit the cost of the default death and TPD cover to below 1% of salary over the lifetime of the membership is an appropriate level of premium deductions, in considering the demographics and claims experience of the Fund.
 The 1% of salary limit corresponds to approximately 10% of Superannuation Guarantee which is considered reasonable without unduly eroding the retirement benefits of the member.

-Due to the Fund having a large number of casual, part-time, seasonal and event workers each with different incomes, working hours and days of employment, the high cost of Salary Continuance/Income Protection Cover is not offered as default.
-Salary Continuance/Income Protection Cover is provided as optional if the member wishes to elect this type of cover.
+Due to the Fund having a large number of casual, part-time, seasonal and event workers each with different incomes, working hours and days of employment, the high cost of Income Protection Cover is not offered as default.
+Income Protection Cover is provided as optional if the member wishes to elect this type of cover.

-On 1 July 2017 Hostplus entered into an arrangement with MetLife that included a Premium Adjustment Mechanism (PAM) in respect of the Death and Total & Permanent Disability insurance cover and the MetLife Salary Continuance insurance cover.
-This agreement reduces the insurers risk exposure due to claims volatility and allows Hostplus to negotiate lower overall premiums for members.
+On 1 July 2017 Hostplus entered into an arrangement with MetLife that included a Premium Adjustment Mechanism (PAM) in respect of the Death and Total & Permanent Disability insurance cover and the non-default Income Protection cover.
+This arrangement reduces the insurers risk exposure due to claims volatility and allows Hostplus to negotiate lower overall premiums for members.

 Any premium adjustment payment made to us is allocated to a separate insurance reserve for this arrangement and is governed by our reserving policy.
 Our reserving policy requires that any premium adjustment payments we receive from the insurer are only passed-on to members through future premiums charged.
 The Hostplus Board will be exclusively responsible for approving the use and/or distribution of any of the PAM Proceeds and we will report details of any distribution of the PAM proceeds in our Annual Reports.